An attractive rewards credit card for frequent Delta flyers.

 The Delta SkyMiles® Platinum American Express Card offers 3X miles on bookings made directly with hotels.
 It also offers 3X miles on Delta purchases, including flights and trips booked through the Delta Vacations platform.
 To maximize your rewards, make sure all of your travel purchases qualify for 3X miles.
 Flying with a different airline or making your reservation on a hotel booking site will earn you a much lower rewards rate of 1X miles.

-With this card, you’ll also be able to earn 2X miles at restaurants and U.S. supermarkets, plus 1X miles on everything else.
+With this card, you’ll also be able to earn 2X miles at restaurants worldwide, including takeout and delivery and U.S. supermarkets, plus 1X miles on everything else.
 And if you spend $25,000 in a calendar year, you’ll get 10,000 Medallion Qualification Miles (MQMs).
 These are special points to help you qualify for Delta’s Medallion Status, which comes with perks like complimentary upgrades and priority boarding.
 You can qualify for this reward up to two times per year and earn a total of 20,000 MQMs.

 The Delta SkyMiles® Platinum American Express Card has a pretty big annual fee of $250 (See Rates & Fees).
 But it offers enough perks to justify the fee, such as an annual companion certificate for a round-trip domestic flight, which could be worth several hundred dollars depending on where you fly.
 You’ll also get a free checked bag on Delta tickets booked with your card (a $60 value), 20% back on in-flight purchases, priority boarding and more.
 Between these perks and the high rewards rate of the Delta SkyMiles® Platinum American Express Card, the $250 (See Rates & Fees) annual fee seems worth it.